Furiosa: A Mad Max Saga

-Furiosa: A Mad Max Saga is a 2024 post-apocalyptic action film directed and produced by George Miller, who wrote the screenplay with Nico Lathouris.
+Furiosa: A Mad Max Saga is a 2024 epic post-apocalyptic action film directed and produced by George Miller, who wrote the screenplay with Nico Lathouris.
 It is the fifth installment in the Mad Max franchise, and the first not focused on Max Rockatansky, instead a spinoff prequel to Mad Max: Fury Road (2015) and an origin story for Furiosa.
 Starring Anya Taylor-Joy and Alyla Browne as said character and set years before Fury Road, the film follows her life for over a decade, from her kidnapping by the forces of warlord Dementus (Chris Hemsworth) to her ascension to the rank of Imperator.
 Tom Burke also stars as Praetorian Jack, a military commander who befriends Furiosa.
 Several Fury Road cast members return in supporting roles, including John Howard, Nathan Jones, and Angus Sampson reprising their characters.
-The film begins in what can be seen as a green paradise of a solarpunk future and quickly moves to the more traditional dieselpunk, which this franchise is known for.
+The film begins in what can be seen as a green paradise of a solarpunk future and quickly moves to the more traditional dieselpunk, which the Mad Max franchise is known for.

 Miller initially intended to shoot Furiosa back-to-back with Fury Road, but the former spent several years in development hell amidst salary disputes with Warner Bros.
 Pictures, Fury Roads distributor.
 Several crew members from Fury Road returned for Furiosa, including Lathouris, producer Doug Mitchell, composer Tom Holkenborg, costume designer Jenny Beavan, and editor Margaret Sixel (Miller's wife).
 Filming took place in Australia from June to October 2022.

 Furiosa: A Mad Max Saga premiered at the 77th Cannes Film Festival on 15 May 2024.
 It was released theatrically in Australia on 23 May 2024 and in the United States the following day.
 The film received highly positive reviews from critics and multiple award nominations.
-It was named one of the Top Ten Films of 2024 by the National Board of Review, but was a box-office bomb, grossing $174.3 million against its budget of $168 million.
+It was named one of the Top Ten Films of 2024 by the National Board of Review, but was a box-office bomb, grossing $174.4 million against its budget of $168 million.

 Plot

 Chapter 1: The Pole of Inaccessibility

-Decades after the apocalypse, Australia is a radioactive wasteland and the Green Place of Many Mothers is one of the last remaining areas with fresh water and agriculture.
-Roobillies uncover the Green Place while two children, Furiosa and Valkyrie, are picking peaches.
-Furiosa tries to sabotage their motorcycles, but the Roobillies capture the barefoot girl as a prize for Dementus of the Biker Horde.
+Decades after the apocalypse, Australia is a radioactive wasteland and the Green Place of Many Mothers is one of the last remaining areas with fresh water and plant cultivation.
+Raiders discover the Green Place while two children, Furiosa and Valkyrie, are picking peaches.
+Furiosa tries to sabotage their motorcycles, but the raiders capture her as a prize for Dementus, leader of the Biker Horde.

-Furiosa's mother Mary Jabassa pursues the Roobillies to the Horde's camp to rescue Furiosa, but Dementus tracks them down.
+Furiosa's mother Mary Jabassa pursues the raiders to the Horde's camp to rescue Furiosa, but Dementus tracks them down.
 Mary stays behind to buy Furiosa time to escape and gives her a peach pit to remember her by, but Furiosa refuses to leave Mary behind.
 Dementus forces Furiosa to watch her mother's crucifixion and torture at the hands of Dementus lieutenant The Octoboss.
 Haunted by his own family's death, Dementus adopts Furiosa as his daughter.
-She tattooed a star chart to the Green Place on her left arm to find her way home.
+She tattoos a star chart to the Green Place on her left arm to find her way home.